 - Spring Afresh: A ritual of story, chant, and song.
 (Spring Equinox)

-- Rise Up!: A liturgy for summer with music, dancing, sun, beer, and wine.
+- Rise Up!: A liturgy for summer with music and dancing.
 (Summer Solstice)

 - Re:Turn: Return to your soul.
 (Autumn Equinox)